How to Become a Licensed Counselor in South Carolina

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements to Become a Counselor in South Carolina?
+Experience and Exam Requirements to Become a Licensed Professional Counselor in South Carolina

-The board accepts passing scores from the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE), both of which are administered by the National Board for Certified Counselors (NBCC).
-You should apply for approval to take one of these examinations through the Center for Credentialing & Education, and once you’re approved, you will the registration form and your fee to the NBCC to schedule a test date.
+You must also take and pass the National Counselor Examination for Licensure and Certification (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE), both of which are administered by the National Board for Certified Counselors (NBCC).

 - South Carolina Psychologist Licensing